-While there are external gear loops sewn into side seams on the front of the pack and short lengths of daisy chain, these have limited value because any item lashed to them would block use of the front stretch mesh kangaroo-style pocket.
+While there are external gear loops sewn into side seams on the front of the pack and short lengths of daisy chain, these have limited value because any item lashed to them would block the use of the front stretch mesh kangaroo-style pocket.

-On every nice compression feature is located on the inside of the pack in at the top of the main compartment and called a “Red Strap”, for obvious reasons.
+One nice compression feature is located on the inside of the pack in at the top of the main compartment and called a “Red Strap”, for obvious reasons.
 It’s designed to pull the load in the main compartment forward and closer to the top of your back, more in line with your hips, and is especially useful in a pack that can swallow such a large tower of gear.

-- Body hugging shape
+- Body-hugging shape